Digoxin: Heart failure

 Digitalis (i.e. extracts, including digoxin, from the plant genus Digitalis) was the first drug used to treat dropsy (swollen ankles—a symptom of heart failure) following its discovery by William Withering.
 Alongside diuretics, it was the mainstay of treatment for heart failure for over a century.
 Since the introduction of other drugs with better outcomes and fewer adverse effects, it is generally now only used where heart failure is associated with atrial fibrillation and or a rapid ventricular rate.
 In certain circumstances it may be used under specialist guidance in addition to, or instead of, the recommended first-line treatments of ACE inhibitor, beta blocker, mineralocorticoid antagonist, and SGLT-2 inhibitor, where they are not effective or not tolerated.

 Abortion

 Digoxin is also used intrafetally or amniotically during abortions in the late second trimester and third trimester of pregnancy.
 It typically causes fetal demise (measured by cessation of cardiac activity) within hours of administration.

+Euthanasia

+Digoxin is the primary lethal component of the oral drug combinations DDMA (diazepam, digoxin, morphine, and amitriptyline), DDMP (diazepam, digoxin, morphine, and propranolol), and DDMAPh (diazepam, digoxin, morphine, amitriptyline, and phenobarbital).

+Digoxin disrupts the balance of sodium and potassium in the heart which combined with propranolol (which slows heart rate and lowers blood pressure) or amitriptyline (which blocks sodium membrane channels) is able to stop the heart.
+While diazepam and morphine have no action on the heart, they function to sedate the patient and make them comfortable.